SarthakB11/math-agenticrag/README.md

 - Start Qdrant in Docker
 - Run your Streamlit app

+To use Qdrant Cloud, set VECTOR_DB_URL and VECTOR_DB_API_KEY in your .env or as GitHub Actions secrets.

 ### Required Secrets

 Set these secrets in your GitHub repository (Settings → Secrets and variables → Actions):